 - To provide at all times safe, efficacious, affordable and qualitative drugs to improve patient’s quality of life.

--To provide patient-focused care in co-operation and collaboration with the patient and members of the health care team.
+-To provide patient-focused care in co-operation and collaboration with the patient and other members of the health care team.

 -To apply professional skills with continuous education in training and research.

-To give the best pharmaceutical care service delivery to our patients, the pharmacy department provides 24 hours services and other functions as listed below:
+-To give the best pharmaceutical care service delivery to our patients, the pharmacy department provides 24 hours services and other functions as listed below: